aiurobotics/briks-skills-2024-sprayer-drone/README.md

-# BRICS Skills Aerial Robotics Hackathon: Autonomous Pesticide Sprayer Project
+# BRICS Skills Aerial Robotics Hackathon: Autonomous Pesticide Sprayer

 ## Description

-The **Autonomous Pesticide Sprayer Project** aims to develop a robust and efficient aerial robotic system designed for automated pesticide spraying in agricultural fields.
-The goal of the project is to provide a cost-effective, scalable, and eco-friendly solution to modernize crop protection.
-By leveraging drone technology and autonomous navigation systems, the project seeks to reduce manual labor, optimize pesticide use, and improve crop yield.
+The **Autonomous Pesticide Sprayer** is a drone system designed to automate pesticide spraying in agricultural fields.
+Its goal is to reduce manual labor, improve precision in spraying, and enhance crop yield.
+Using GPS and sensors, the drone flies autonomously, avoids obstacles, and sprays pesticides evenly, minimizing chemical waste.
+A mobile app allows farmers to monitor the process in real-time.

+### Problem Solved
+Traditional pesticide application is labor-intensive and inefficient, exposing workers to chemicals and leading to uneven spraying.
+Our drone offers a safer, faster, and more efficient solution.

-### Main Functions:
+### Target Users
-- **Autonomous Flight**: The drone autonomously navigates the fields based on predefined routes using GPS and real-time sensor data.
-- **Pesticide Spraying**: The drone is equipped with high-precision nozzles to spray pesticides uniformly, reducing wastage.
-- **Obstacle Detection**: With integrated LiDAR and camera sensors, the system avoids obstacles like trees, utility poles, or uneven terrain.
-- **Remote Monitoring**: The system allows real-time monitoring and control through a mobile app, ensuring flexibility and adaptability.
-- **Data Collection**: It collects data on crop health, field conditions, and pesticide usage to improve future applications.
+We aim to help small-to-medium farmers in developing regions, especially within BRICS countries, who face challenges like high labor costs and inefficient crop management.

-## Market Analysis and Target User Group
+### Market Analysis
-Our target users are **small-to-medium-scale farmers and agricultural enterprises** in developing countries, particularly within the BRICS nations.
-These users often struggle with labor shortages, high operational costs, and inefficiencies in crop protection.
-This drone-based solution offers them a way to enhance productivity and reduce overhead.
-Currently, several aerial pesticide spraying solutions exist, including systems from companies like **DJI** and **XAG**.
-However, these solutions often come with high upfront costs and are not always accessible to small and medium-sized farms.
-Our project aims to develop a more affordable and scalable solution, specifically catering to users in developing regions.
-The global market for agricultural drones is expected to grow rapidly, with projections estimating a **CAGR of 21.3%** from 2021 to 2026.
-There is an increasing demand for automation and precision agriculture, making our solution well-positioned to tap into this market.

-## Team
+While competitors like **DJI** and **XAG** offer similar products, their high costs limit accessibility for small farms.
+Our solution is more affordable and tailored to developing markets.

 - **Project Lead**: Ruslan Isaev
 - **Software Engineer** + **Hardware Engineer**: Nursultan Kurmanbekov